Check out the blog

-Read a couple of highlights from our interns’ testimonials.
-For full coverage, please visit the blog dedicated to the Research Internship Program.
+Read below a couple of highlights from our interns’ testimonials.

 “Every day, I woke up excited to go to the lab” Xueyin Wen, MIT

 My experience in Switzerland has managed not just to meet, but to exceed, everything I had hoped for in a summer internship in Europe.